splashdot/splashdot.github.io/LNK/index.md

 On the newly created file it does not.
 Also, this is the output of exiftool against the two LNKs:

 ![alt text](https://raw.githubusercontent.com/splashdot/splashdot.github.io/master/LNK/images/exif1.PNG)
+_(exfitool's output of the shortcut I created as an example)_

 ![alt text](https://raw.githubusercontent.com/splashdot/splashdot.github.io/master/LNK/images/exif2.PNG)
+_(exiftool's output) of the working shortcut that has been modified to download the PowerSploit module_

 Note that the malicious URL does not appear anywhere in the properties menu.
 In short, nothing seems odd, and the file is usable, but it will perform a connection to a remote IP.

-Also note the different amount of information between the two files: on the one we created to illustrate the vulnerability almost nothing is present, included the malicious URL, and the only flag is the icon one.
-On the other many more details are contained, but still no indication of the URL.
+Also note the different amount of information between the two files: on the one we created to illustrate the vulnerability (second picture) almost nothing is present, included the malicious URL, and the only flag is the icon one.
+On the other (first picture) many more details are contained, but still no indication of the URL.

 ## Exploitability